Teenage Lying and Manipulation – How to Deal with it Effectively

 Should I Punish My Child For Lying?

 Research tells us that if you become threatening, it’ll just reinforce their desire to hide.
-Lying is usually based in fear.
-You may want to ground them for lying, but it will likely result in their redoubling their efforts to lie better next time.
+Lying is usually based on fear.
+You may want to ground them for lying, but it will likely result in their redoubling efforts to lie better next time.

 Five Tips To Effectively Deal With Teenage Lying